eg-delacruz/42-libft/README.md

-# 42-libft
+# 42-libft animations
-First project of the 42 cursus: creation of a c standard library, reproducing the behavior of some already existing c functions.
-It also includes some custom functions required by the subject.
-The bonus part contains functions to create and manipulate singly-linked-lists, an efficient and versatile structure to manage data within the language.

 This repo is intended to provide a visual representation of each libft function and facilitate its understanding by displaying animations.

-## Usage

-After clonning the repository, you can execute the following commands in your terminal:

-- **`make all`**: Compile whole project, including bonus functions in a .a file

-- **`make clean`**: Clean all  object files generated after doing make all

-- **`make fclean`**: Erase object files by executing make clean, as well as the compiled .a library

-- **`make re`**: Executes the `fclean` command, followed by the `all` command to update compiled .a file after doing changes in any .c file.

 ## Main functions
 Since the explanation of each function can be found in the manual (man [func_name]) or in the subject matter, I will not explain them textually but will simply display their animation.
+This repository is NOT intended to be a guide for the libft project.
+It is meant to provide a different point of view to understand the concepts required.

 ### int	ft_isalpha(int c)
 ![ft_isalpha 42 libft animation](https://i.imgur.com/MUCEgSx.gif)